-Book: A Young People's History of the United States • Volume 2
+Book: A Young People's History of the United States

 Howard Zinn's 1980 book, "A People's History of the United States" has sold one and a half million copies (a phenomenal number for a history book from a small independent publisher) and inaugurated a new kind of history book.
-Now, here is the long-awaited, two-volume, affordably-priced, young-adult version of the history book that influenced a generation.
+Now, here is the long-awaited, affordably-priced, young-adult version of the history book that influenced a generation.

 • from Chapter 14, "Rise Like Lions":

-"Imagine the American people united for the first time in a movemnet for fundamental change.
+"Imagine the American people united for the first time in a movement for fundamental change.
 Imagine society's power taken away from the giant corporations, the military and the politicians who answer to corporate and military interests...

 Howard Zinn is the recipient of the Upton Sinclair Award, the Thomas Merton Award, the Egene Debs Award and the Lannan Literary Prize.